mle-infrastructure/mle-hyperopt/README.md

 strategy.refine(top_k=2)
 ```

-Note the search space refinement is only implemented for random, SMBO and nevergrad-based search strategies.
+Note that the search space refinement is only implemented for random, SMBO and nevergrad-based search strategies.

 ## Development & Milestones for Next Release

 You can run the test suite via `python -m pytest -vv tests/`.
 If you find a bug or are missing your favourite feature, feel free to contact me [@RobertTLange](https://twitter.com/RobertTLange) or create an issue :hugs:.
-Here are some features I want to implement for the next release:

-- [ ] Add text to notebook for what is implemented
-- [ ] Update Readme text
-- [ ] Update mle-toolbox webpage intro
-- [ ] Release and make sure installation works
-- [ ] Draft tweet for release
-- [ ] Synergies with mle-logging